abernal30/mypweb/book/AFP/06-Credit-analysis.md

 #> [13] "total_bc_limit"
 ```

-If we want to use those variables to further improving of the model:
+If we want to use those variables to further improve the model:

 ```r